VesnaGr/Richelia-Comparative-Genomics/README.md

 # Richelia_Comparative_Genomics
-This repository contains various analysis scripts, as well as intermediate data produced by those scripts, used in this study:""
-The repository includes:
-1. Prokka annotated genomes
+1. Prokka annotated genomes: Annotated genomes using Prokka.
-2. Pseudofinder annotated genomes
+2. Pseudofinder annotated genomes: Annotated genomes using Pseudofinder.
-3. GTDB-tk tree in newick format that was used to generate Figure 1 in the manuscript
+3. GTDB-tk tree: A tree in Newick format used to generate Figure 1 in the manuscript.
-4. Folder Genome stats - all of the scripts used to calculate genome stats (coding, intergenic spacer, transposase, pseudogenes, insertion sequences) together with R script to plot Figure 1 in the manuscript
+4. Genome stats folder: Contains all scripts used to calculate genome statistics (coding regions, intergenic spacers, transposases, pseudogenes, insertion sequences) along with an R script to plot Figure 1 in the manuscript.
-5. Folder GC concentent - script that calculates GC content in coding sequence vs short and long intergenic as well as R script for plotting Figure 2
+5. GC content folder: Includes a script that calculates GC content in coding sequences versus short and long intergenic regions, as well as an R script for plotting Figure 2.
-6. Folder Anvi'o - script that containes all the commands used in anvi'o to generate pangenome as well as all the files produced by anvio pangenomics worklflow.
-Table with all of the annotations that we ran inside of anvio
+6. Anvi'o folder: Contains scripts with all the commands used in Anvi'o to generate the pangenome, as well as all the files produced by the Anvi'o pangenomics workflow.
+Also includes a table with all annotations performed within Anvi'o.
-7.
+7. Supplementary data: Includes all the scripts and data featured in the supplement of the manuscript.